thyrlian/AndroidSDK/README.md

 # copy the pre-downloaded SDK to the mounted 'sdk' directory
 docker stop $(docker ps -aqf "ancestor=thyrlian/android-sdk") &> /dev/null && docker rm $(docker ps -aqf "ancestor=thyrlian/android-sdk") &> /dev/null; docker run -d -v $(pwd)/sdk:/sdk thyrlian/android-sdk && docker exec -it `docker ps -aqf "ancestor=thyrlian/android-sdk"` bash -c 'cp -a $ANDROID_HOME/. /sdk' && docker stop $(docker ps -aqf "ancestor=thyrlian/android-sdk") > /dev/null && docker rm $(docker ps -aqf "ancestor=thyrlian/android-sdk") > /dev/null

-# go to the 'sdk' directory on the host which has persisted data, update the SDK
+# go to the 'sdk' directory on the host, update the SDK
+# ONLY IF the host machine is the same target architecture as the container
 # JDK required on the host
 echo "y" | sdk/tools/android update sdk ...

 # mount the updated SDK to container again
+# if the host SDK directory is mounted to more than one container
+# to avoid multiple containers writing to the SDK directory at the same time
+# you should mount the SDK volume in read-only mode
 docker run -it -v $(pwd)/sdk:/opt/android-sdk:ro thyrlian/android-sdk /bin/bash

+# you can mount without read-only option, only if you need to update SDK inside container
+docker run -it -v $(pwd)/sdk:/opt/android-sdk thyrlian/android-sdk /bin/bash
 ```
-You can share the updated SDK directory from the host to any container.
-For non-Btrfs users, do remember, always update from the host, not inside the container (you shouldn't be worried about that, because above instruction mounts the SDK volume in read-only mode).

 ## SSH

-It is also possible if you wanna connect to a container via SSH.
+It is also possible if you wanna connect to container via SSH.
 There are two different approaches.

 * Build an image on your own, with a built-in `authorized_keys`